Highs and Lows: The Effects that Legalizing Marijuana Could Have on Michigan

 In addition to the legal changes felt by individuals, approval of the ballot issue will change the marijuana business in Michigan.
 The act outlines six types of “marijuana establishments” that will be legal in the state if the initiative is passed.
 These include growers, safety-compliance facilities, processors, secure transporters, retailers and microbusinesses.
 Patterned after microbreweries, the microbusinesses would enable a small-scale operator to grow, package and sell the marijuana of up to 150 plants under a single license, helping small marijuana businesses to flourish in the state.

-Justin Palmatier, owner of Lake Effect, a medical marijuana dispensary in Portage, believes support for the ballot issue will be much higher than polls show.
+Justin Palmatier, medical cannabis expert at Lake Effect, a medical marijuana dispensary in Portage, believes support for the ballot issue will be much higher than polls show.

 “I have seen a lot of strong support for the ballot issue,” Palmatier said.
 “I think most of the polls have been skewed because of the demographics of people taking the polls.
 I would put the approval rate more about 80 percent.”